kiwix/kiwix-js-pwa/README.md

 ## Technical information

 This repository is for development of the Kiwix JS app for PWA, Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).
-The latest code is usually on the master branch, but this is used for active development and may be several commits ahead of releases.
+The latest code is usually on the main branch, but this is used for active development and may be several commits ahead of releases.
 Installable and portable versions for Windows (XP/Vista/7/10/11) and Linux (32bit and 64bit) are available from [releases](https://github.com/kiwix/kiwix-js-windows/releases/).
 Unstable [nightly builds](https://download.kiwix.org/nightly/) of the
 Electron and NWJS apps are available together with a [development deployment](https://kiwix.github.io/kiwix-js-windows/), but code may be